 After graduating from XULA, Early Assurance Program students will be admitted to USC’s Doctor of Physical Therapy program, given they’ve completed all program requirements, including maintaining a 3.2 GPA and completing all prerequisite courses and required clinical experience hours.

 Nearly 80 percent of the physical therapy profession is Caucasian, according to the U.S. Bureau of Labor Statistics.
-It is our goal to increase the number of underrepresented minorities in the profession, mirroring the societal makeup of the patients we treat.
+It is our goal to increase the number of individuals from underrepresented, historically marginalized groups in the profession, mirroring the societal makeup of the patients we treat.
 The following show how our efforts compare to U.S. national averages.

 We take bias, bigotry and hate very seriously and want every member of our community to feel welcome and safe.
 We encourage all community members who have witnessed or experienced a bias incident to report it.
 You may do so by following the link below.
 Your report can be completely anonymous (we do not even track IP addresses) if you would like.
 You can include your name and contact information, if you would like a follow-up.
 Your report will be directed to the Chair of the Diversity, Anti-Racism, Inclusion and Community Engagement Council for further review and resolution.
 Note: If you have witnessed a crime, or feel you are in immediate danger, please contact the USC Department of Public Safety at (323) 442-1000 for emergencies and (323) 442-1200 for non-emergencies.BIAS INCIDENT REPORTING FORM